 When space is limited, it's easy to treat your entryway like a mudroom, but Mazzarini says this is a mistake.
 "Your entry should feel welcoming, and clean.
-I love signs of life (keys, books, a great bag), but I don’t like when people treat their entry as a mudroom catchall.
+I love signs of life (keys, books, a great bag), but I don’t like it when people treat their entry as a mudroom catchall.
 Put shoes and mess away!"

 If your entryway is lacking, he says one statement piece makes all the difference.
 "I think a piece of art or mirror is really great in an entry.
 It's a way for you to give a great first impression of your style or the last look before running out the door.
 Either way, they should be a statement.
 I like something with unexpected scale, either big or small."

 Ditch: Generic Rugs Add: Furniture in Different Décor Styles